-- Start by preheating the oven to 350F.
+- Step One: Start by preheating the oven to 350F.

-- In a large bowl, mix together lemon juice, cinnamon and sugar.
+- Step Two: In a large bowl, mix together lemon juice, cinnamon and sugar.
 Add apple slices and mix to combine.
 Spread into a 9×13 baking pan.

-- To make the oat topping, stir together the stir together flour, large flake oats, brown sugar and salt in another bowl.
+- Step Three: To make the oat topping, stir together the flour, large flake oats, brown sugar and salt in another bowl.
 Cut in the butter until the mixture is crumbly.
 Spread the topping on top of the apples in the baking pan.